kataw/kataw/README.md

 - Performance

-### Current state

-- The CST parser can be used in production

 ### Recovery mode

 The recovery mode is enabled by default.
 See the readme in the `parser folder` for further details.